Rain on the Roof (song)

-"Rain on the Roof" features an interplay between several guitars played by Sebastian and Zal Yanovsky, as well as an Irish harp.
-Yanovsky manipulated the settings on his electric guitar and amplifier to generate a French horn-like sound.
+"Rain on the Roof" features several guitars played by Sebastian and Zal Yanovsky, as well as an Irish harp.
 Released three months after the harder-rock styled single "Summer in the City", "Rain on the Roof" represented a return to the softer sound for which the Lovin' Spoonful had become known.
-Sebastian's push to release the song as the follow-up single led to consternation among his bandmates, who felt that their next single ought to have furthered a harder sound.
 Contemporary reviewers noted the difference between the singles, while still positively reviewing "Rain on the Roof".

 Composition and recording

 John Sebastian composed "Rain on the Roof" after a night spent listening to the rain with his wife Loretta "Lorey" Kaye in their Greenwich Village apartment.
-The song similarly describes two lovers listening to the rain.
-The composition ends on a major seventh chord, which musicologist Walter Everett writes means the song "never [achieves a] full-cadence closure", leaving it feeling unresolved.
+The song similarly describes two lovers listening to the rain, while featuring a melody suggestive of the Greek Mixolydian mode.
+Produced and arranged by the Lovin' Spoonful's regular producer Erik Jacobsen, the recording features an interplay of guitars between Zal Yanovsky and Sebastian, including a Ditson acoustic twelve-string and a pedal steel guitar.
+In addition, Sebastian played an Irish harp, a stringed instrument he acquired when the band visited Dublin in April 1966.
+Yanovsky added further elements with his Guild Thunderbird electric guitar.
+To generate a French horn-like sound, he turned the treble off on his guitar but turned up the amplifier's treble and gain, resulting in distortion and the beginning of feedback.
+Yanovksy used his standard amplifier, a Fender Super Reverb, which he later said added extra bottom end while also being loud.

-"Rain on the Roof" was produced and arranged by the Lovin' Spoonful's regular producer Erik Jacobsen.
-The recording features an interplay of guitars between Zal Yanovsky and Sebastian.
-In addition to both a pedal steel guitar and a Ditson acoustic twelve-string guitar, Sebastian played an Irish harp, a stringed instrument he acquired while in Dublin.
-Yanovsky played his hollow Guild Thunderbird electric guitar.
-To generate a French horn-like sound, Yanovksy turned the treble off on his guitar but turned up the amplifier's treble and gain, resulting in distortion and the beginning of feedback.
-Bassist Steve Boone later reflected being "mesmerized" by each of his bandmates' guitar work, characterizing it as "like music from heaven".
-Author Maury Dean considers the song soft rock due to its twelve-string guitar melody, while author Bernard Gendron considers the guitars reminiscent of harpsichords, leading him to place the song in the contemporary baroque rock trend.
+Steve Boone, the band's bassist, later reflected being "mesmerized" by each of his bandmates' guitar work, characterizing it as "like music from heaven".
+The author Bernard Gendron considers the guitars reminiscent of harpsichords, leading him to place the song in the contemporary baroque rock trend.
+The author Maury Dean instead considers the song soft rock, due to its twelve-string guitar melody.

 After recording the backing track, the band's earliest attempts at recording vocals featured a round sung by Sebastian, Yanovsky and drummer Joe Butler, similar in style to their 1965 song "Didn't Want to Have to Do It".
 They abandoned this format for the final recording, instead opting for a solo vocal from Sebastian.
+The recording fades out on a dominant seventh chord, which according to musicologist Walter Everett means the song "never [achieves a] full-cadence closure", leaving it feeling unresolved.